MCPHub LabRegistryGlitterKill/sdl-mcp

 Requests that don't meet policy are denied with actionable guidance ("try getHotPath with these identifiers instead").
 Every access is audit-logged.

-The sandboxed runtime execution tool (sdl.runtime.execute) has its own governance layer: disabled by default, executable allowlisting, CWD jailing, environment scrubbing, concurrency limits, and timeout enforcement.
+The sandboxed runtime execution tool (sdl.runtime.execute) has its own governance layer: enabled by default, but still guarded by executable allowlisting, CWD jailing, environment scrubbing, concurrency limits, and timeout enforcement.
 The outputMode parameter ("minimal" | "summary" | "intent") defaults to "minimal" for ~95% token savings, with sdl.runtime.queryOutput enabling on-demand output retrieval when needed.

 Why it matters: